 Summary of Joseph coat of many colors story

-Joseph was the 11th son of Jacob but the first biological son of Jacob’s his second wife Rachel.
+Joseph was the 11th son of Jacob but the first biological son of Jacob’s second wife Rachel.

 He loved Rachel so much more than Leah but Rachel died.